 The Paycheck Protection Program has been inundated with demand from small businesses across the country.
-As of April 15, many business owners are getting turned away because the $359 billion PPP fund is getting depleted.

-Most of the largest banks have now implemented online portals to accept applications.
+Most of the largest banks implemented online portals to accept applications.
 However, small business owners have experienced significant issues with applying, as the banks are not accepting applications from those who do not have an existing business account with them.

 Community banks were the first ones to begin processing PPP loan applications.
 Find a list of approved community banks near you using the SBA Lender tool.

 Lender matchers are companies that specialize in matching small businesses with a suitable bank partner from their pool of lenders.
 There is no fee to apply through their service.
 The lender matcher will receive a small commission from the lender, which is paid out of the origination bonus the SBA provides to the bank.

 Fintech lenders are financial service providers that have established partnerships with non-traditional banks to provide PPP lending services.
 For the very first time, the SBA and the Treasury have allowed non-traditional banks to participate in lending.